vega/vega/docs/docs/transforms/fold.md

 permalink: /docs/transforms/fold/index.html
 ---

 The **fold** transform collapses (or "folds") one or more data fields into two properties: a _key_ property (containing the original data field name) and a _value_ property (containing the data value).

-The fold transform is useful for mapping matrix or cross-tabulation data into a standardized format.
+The fold transform is useful for mapping matrix or cross-tabulation data into a standardized format, acting as an inverse to the [pivot](../pivot) transform.

 This transform generates a new data stream in which each data object consists of the _key_ and _value_ properties as well as all the original fields of the corresponding input data object.